xNickyDev/ForgeMusic/README.md

 });
 ```
 ### Adding Support for YouTube
-ForgeMusic by default provides support for streaming from YouTube, but the native method is not stable as intended.
+ForgeMusic by default does not provide support for streaming from YouTube.
-For this, you must omit the registration of the default **YouTube Extractor** by doing the following step.
 You must install `discord-player-youtubei` and then require `YoutubeiExtractor` from it.
 ```bash
 npm install discord-player-youtubei